-Along with overeating and do not exercising often, insomnia, sleep deprivation is another factor leading to the risk of overweight and obesity.
+Along with overeating and do not exercising often, insomnia, sleep deprivation is factor leading to the risk of overweight and obesity.
 Sleep affects the control of hunger and fullness.
 A lack of sleep can also make you feel too tired to exercise.
-Over time, reduced physical activity can cause you to gain weight because you don’t burn enough calories and build muscle mass.
+Over time, reduced physical activity can cause you to gain weight.
 Lack of sleep also causes your body to produce higher insulin levels after you eat.
 Insulin controls your blood sugar.
 If this amount is higher than normal, it will promote fat storage and increase the risk of diabetes.

 e) Cardio-vascular system

 Sleep affects processes that keep the heart and blood vessels healthy.
 It also plays an important role in your body’s ability to heal blood vessels and heart.
 People who don’t get enough sleep are more likely to have a cardiovascular risk such as heart attack and stroke.